vishakhpk/vishakhpk.github.io/index.md

 layout: home
 title: Vishakh Padmakumar
 ---
-I am a ~~second~~ third year PhD Student at the [Center for Data Science](https://cds.nyu.edu/) at [New York University](https://www.nyu.edu/) where I am advised by [Prof. He He](https://hhexiy.github.io/).
-My research is broadly in the field of natural language processing and machine learning.
+I am a fourth year PhD Student at the [Center for Data Science](https://cds.nyu.edu/) at [New York University](https://www.nyu.edu/) where I am advised by [Prof. He He](https://hhexiy.github.io/).
+My research is broadly in the field of natural language processing and human-AI collaboration.
 I'm currently working on collaborative text generation for creative writing tasks and other interactive settings.
 I also help organize the [NYU NLP and Text-as-Data](https://cds.nyu.edu/text-data-speaker-series/) talk series.

 Prior to this, I completed my MS in Computer Science at NYU's [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/) during which I was a Graduate Research Associate at the [Center for Social Media and Politics](https://csmapnyu.org/) working on political stance classification and multimodel content sharing in online disinformation campaigns.
 I also interned at [LAER.AI](http://laer.ai/) in New York City where I did some work on unstructured document retrieval and active learning.